glouw/andvaranaut/README.md

     SDL2-devel

-Andvaranaut builds fast on Windows, Linux, and MacOS and avoids OpenGL cross platform hell thanks to its unique software graphics engine.
+Andvaranaut builds fast on Windows, Linux, and MacOS with its unique software graphics engine.

 Game mechanics are inspired by DnD's 5e Dungeon Master's Guide.